-The scope of agency under FARA is very broad and exceeds traditional principles of agency law.
-FARA defines a foreign agent as any individual or entity that engages, within the United States, in certain activities on behalf of a foreign principal.
+FARA defines a foreign agent as any individual or entity that engages, within the United States, in certain enumerated activities on behalf of a foreign principal.
 Agency is established by acting at the "order, request, or under the direction or control" of the foreign principal, as well as by activities that are "directly or indirectly supervised, directed, controlled, financed, or subsidized in whole or in major part" by the foreign principal.
 A foreign principal can be any person or entity outside the United States.
 Although foreign governments are widely understood to be covered by FARA, the statute actually applies to a much broader array of foreign principals, including individuals, partnerships, associations, corporations, or any other entity organized under the laws of another country.
-The term even extends to U.S. citizens domiciled outside of the United States.